delgadomatias/megastore-frontend/README.md

 <p align="center">
-Megastore is a frontend application for an academic e-commerce project built with React and Vite
+Megastore is a frontend application for an academic e-commerce project built with React and Vite.
 It simulates a complete online store experience for both users and administrators.</p>

 ### For Users: